| Home > AZ > Holbrook > 66 Motel2105 Navajo Blvd., Holbrook, AZPhone:

 at least partly due to converting carports to living space.

 Be sure to check out the cool old sign with it's starburst and neon.
+This is a fairly large motel stretched out along the Mother Road.
+As

 always with vintage motels it's a good idea to check online reviews